Straight Talk from Jon Gonzales

 As professionals we have no voice, to express our concerns, my loyalty is to you my fellow colleagues.
 With over 43 years of real world experience as a working hairdresser and salon owner, I understand your educational and business needs.
 If we are to raise our standard of living, then we must raise our standard of educational excellence.

 As you are well aware, there are a lot of change and uncertainty occurring within our profession; sadly the beauty profession has not adapted to these changes.
-Price wars, commission wars, turnover, lack of a code of honesty, booth rental, salon suites,beauty schools closures, staff pirating, and the list goes on and on.
+Price wars, commission wars, turnover, lack of a code of honesty, failure to attract quality people into our profession, minimum and overtime mandates, booth rental, salon suites,beauty schools closures, staff pirating, and the list goes on and on.

 Before we can find solutions to the many challenges owners and hairdressers are facing every day, we have to have the courage to identify the dark side of our profession, and ask the question, why is this occurring?
 Why are salons failing at an alarming rate.
 Why are earnings for hairdressers at a poverty level.
 Why is there so much apathy and denial from many salon owners?
 Why are so many young starters leaving the profession?
 Why is it so difficult to find and keep quality people?
 Why is turnover such a problem?
 Why have we created an underground economy?
 Why are legitimate salon owners being penalized for honesty?
 Why are many of our beauty schools being targeted by the Department of Education?
 These and many more challenges are affecting the growth of our profession and our standard of living. on Monday and Tuesday May 15-16 I will be presenting my two day Business seminar for the entrepreneur salon owners in las Vegas who want to develop a high end profitable business .